isomerpages/pmo-carbonmarketcoop/_environmental-integrity/Additional Environmental Integrity safeguards.md

-3. Projects outside of (1) and (2), but come from (i) Least Developed Countries (LDC), (ii) micro-grids that are not linked to national grids, or (iii) lower middle income countries with less than 5% of the said renewable technology deployed in national grid at the point of registration or renewal
+3. Projects outside of (1) and (2), but come from (i) Least Developed Countries (LDC), (ii) micro-grids that are not linked to national grids, or (iii) lower middle income countries with less than 5% of the said renewable technology deployed in national grid at the point of registration&nbsp;or renewal

 **Renewable energy projects refers to projects that (i) generate and deliver energy services (e.g. mechanical, work, electricity, heat) from non-fossil fuel and renewable energy sources,